mercymam/Contract-Analyzer/README.md

 We're not using generic AI outputs—we're extracting actionable, contract-specific insights with user safety and clarity in mind.
 Each result is useful even to users with no legal background.

 ### 6. Smart State Management and Storage in DynamoDB
-Each result, along with a unique file ID, current status, and last update time, is stored in DynamoDB.
+Each result, along with a unique file ID, current status, summary and last update time, is stored in DynamoDB.
 **Why this matters:**
 By writing once after the analysis completes, we reduce the number of write operations, saving cost and complexity.
 This also ensures that users only receive complete, validated summaries—eliminating the need to handle partial or inconsistent states in the UI.
 DynamoDB’s low-latency and high-availability guarantees make it ideal for real-time retrieval of contract summaries.